gcnaccount/pywallet/README.md

 in the loss or theft of coins sent to that address.

 Note that this software is not intended for production use.
-It should only be used as a secondary or tertiary generation means to compare against outputs made by other offline wallet generation tools, e.g., together with a downloaded copie of generation tools such as:
+It should only be used as a secondary or tertiary generation method to compare against outputs made by other offline wallet generation tools, e.g., together with a downloaded copie of generation tools such as: